Anna Sten: Later life

 Most of Sten's later film appearances were favors to her husband.
 She had an uncredited bit in the Frenke-produced Heaven Knows, Mr. Allison (1957) and a full lead in The Nun and the Sergeant (1962), her final film (also produced by Frenke).

 Personal life

-Sten was married to film producer Eugene Frenke who flourished in Hollywood after following his wife there in 1932.
-Anna Sten's daughter Anya was a student at the Monticello School, Los Angeles in the early 1930s.
+Sten was married to film producer Eugene Frenke.
+Sten's daughter Anya was a student at the Monticello School, Los Angeles in the early 1930s.

 Sten died November 12, 1993, in New York City at the age of 84.